jghamburg/lsb2-a-readme/README.md

 * setup a local development environment
 * provide different deployment stages
-* use different orchestration toos
+* use different orchestration tools

-To support all of this I jumped right into the first code which sounded like the way I wnated it to be on an architectural point of view.
+To support all of this I jumped right into the first code which sounded like the way I wanted it to be on an architectural point of view.
 So the code in these repositories is based on the results of chapter 9.

-The first addition after upgrading to spring-boot 2.0.4.RELASE was to containerize with __docker__ and startup the environment via __docker-compose__.
+The first addition after upgrading to spring-boot 2.1.2.RELASE was to containerize with __docker__ and startup the environment via __docker-compose__.

 ## Starter